dotkai/MadLib/README.md

 }
 ```

 **Reminder**: There will be a total of 10 implimentations generated.
-The more selections you have in the ditionaries
+The more selections you have in the dictionaries
-the more.
+the more random it will be.